All Episodes

 She tried to take over but couldn't.

-Lewinsky got there first, and she's been forever humiliated, and she's just entitled.
+Lewinsky got there first, and she's been forever humiliated and she's just entitled.

 She's for health care reform.

-We I think we believe that, but for the war against the war.
+I think we believe that, but for the war against the war, you know what I think this is?

-Just just very get this.
+Something about this just very, get this.

-You've we've heard of these stories before, but I thought we were through with them.
+We've heard of these stories before, but I thought we were through with them.

 This sounds like a perfect burglar alarm to me.

-Put some horrible stairs out there, a perp comes in to rob you, and the stairs collapse, and the perp gets hurt.
+A perp comes in to rob you, and the stairs collapse, and the perp gets hurt.

-The owner, whom the city didn't identify, will be cited for having an unsafe and dangerous structure at his two family home.
+The owner, whom the city didn't identify, will be cited for having an unsafe and dangerous structure at his two-family home, said Lisa Timberlake, the spokesman for the inspectional services department.

 Yep.